These standards cover community rehabilitation and physiotherapy care for adults of 18 years and over with Covid-19.

 - Evaluation, audit and research

-The Covid-19 Community Rehabilitation Standards [RS3] were sent out to consultation to a Physiotherapy Expert Reference Group supporting the community rehabilitation programme.
-The group is composed of CSP professional networks and individual expert members.
+The Covid-19 Community Rehabilitation Standards [RS3] were sent out to consultation to the CSP Long Covid Network and the Community Rehabilitation Physiotherapy Expert Reference Group which is composed of CSP professional networks and individual expert members.